The-Old-Castle-Defense/docs/how-to-start-playing.md

 Investors</a>
 </div>

-### The first investment
+### The first stake

 <div>

-1. Visit The Old Castle Defense <a href="https://theoldcastle.xyz/" class="doc-link">website</a>;
+1. Visit The Old Castle Defense <a href="https://theoldcastle.xyz/" target="_blanc" class="doc-link">website</a>;
-2. Click "Connect Wallet" in the upper right corner and connect your Wallet:
+2. Click "Login/Connect" in the upper right corner and connect your Wallet:
 <img src="/assets/docs/.gitbook/assets/connect_wallet.png" alt="">
 </div>

 <div>

-3. When the game is ready to start, you will see the "Participate" button on the Home page.
+3. When the game is ready to start, you will see the "Play Now" button on the Home page.
 Click to go to the Siege page:
 <img src="/assets/docs/.gitbook/assets/participate.png" alt="">
 </div>

 <div>

-4. Click the "Buy attack" button under the window of one of the Factions:
+4. Click the "Stake to attack" button under the window of one of the Factions:
 <img src="/assets/docs/.gitbook/assets/buy_attack_button.png" alt="">
 </div>

 <div>

-5. Choose the right number of attack boost levels and click the "Buy" button:
+5. Choose the right number of attack boost levels and click the button:
 <img src="/assets/docs/.gitbook/assets/attack_levels_{blockchain}_{token}.png" alt="">
 </div>